Priscilla Meirelles

-Priscilla Meirelles de Almeida-Estrada (born 5 September 1983) is a Brazilian model, television host, actress, environmentalist and beauty queen.
+Priscilla Meirelles de Almeida (born 5 September 1983) is a Brazilian model, television host, actress, environmentalist and beauty queen.
 She won the Miss Earth 2004 pageant held in the Philippines, becoming the 4th Miss Earth.
 She also won the Miss Globe International 2003 pageant.
-Meirelles has been married to Filipino actor and model John Estrada since March 2011.
+Meirelles was previously married to Filipino actor and model John Estrada.

 Early life

 Meirelles was born in the city of Belém do Pará, a city of the Brazilian Amazon region, and represented the Brazilian state of Amazonas in beauty contests in Brazil.
 She was chosen Miss Earth Brazil, also representing the Amazonas state in 2004.
 Her father Luis Claudio Almeida is an advertising company creative director and her mother, Marcia Regina Meirelles is a businesswoman.
 She is of Portuguese and Spanish descent.